ldvalle3/Final_Portfolio/README.md

 ### Cyber literacy Project

-For my cyber literacy project I elevated the security of my app such as inut validation and santization, added passwords with certain level of security, implemented logging for user activiters, and security events.
+For my cyber literacy project I elevated the security of my app such as input validation and santization, added passwords with certain level of security, implemented logging for user activiters, and security events.
  - [Cyber Literacy Link](https://github.com/ldvalle3/YogaSequencingApp1/tree/deployment-module)